wanabe/ruby_mod_kit/README.md

 #### `transpile`

 You can get transpiled ruby script from .rbm file by `ruby_mod_kit transpile` command.
+`transpile` command outputs script to stdout by default. `--output` can change output target.
+`--output=.rb` is a special pattern that means "Output the original script file name with the extension changed to .rb".

+These below have the same meaning: "Output ruby script to stdout".

     $ ruby_mod_kit transpile path/to/script.rbm
+    $ ruby_mod_kit transpile --output=- path/to/script.rbm
+    $ ruby_mod_kit transpile --output=/dev/stdout path/to/script.rbm

+These below have the same meaning: "Output ruby script to `path/to/script.rb`".

+    $ ruby_mod_kit transpile path/to/script.rbm > path/to/script.rb
+    $ ruby_mod_kit transpile --output=path/to/script.rb path/to/script.rbm
+    $ ruby_mod_kit transpile --output=.rb path/to/script.rbm

 #### `exec`